SteveBarnegren/GameKitHelperCpp/README.md

 Use GKHelperWrapperCpp to subit scores, achievements, load views, and generally communicate with Game Center.

-Inherit from GKHDelegate to receive data from Game Center (player info, scores, schievements etc.)
+Inherit from GKHDelegate to receive data from Game Center (player info, scores, achievements etc.)

 GKCppAlternatives contains a set of C++ structs that can be used as alternatives to Game Kit's Objective-C classes.